infobyte/faraday/CHANGELOG/current/tkt_white_1044_sort_credentials_by_target.md

-Added credential sorting by target field
+Add sorting by target in credential view